Azure/azure-sdk-for-cpp/README.md

 target_link_libraries(quick-sample PRIVATE Azure::azure-identity Azure::azure-storage-blobs)
 ```

-> Note: You need to take care of gettig the Azure SDK dependecies on your own.
+> Note: You need to take care of getting the Azure SDK dependencies on your own.
 Either manually installing them or by integrating the source code to your project as well.

 Use step 5 from previous scenario to generate and build your project.